seahorn/seahorn.github.io/_posts/2023-07-12-custom-printing-in-rust.md

 ## Usage in Other Crates

-The `#[macro_export]` line and the namespace on `NullWriter` are required to be able use these macros in other crates within a workspace.
+The `#[macro_export]` line and the namespace on `NullWriter` are required to use these macros in other crates within a workspace.
 If the macros were only for use in the same crate, these would not be necessary.

 ## Alternatives